 Like any budget, the U.S. budget is a moral document — reflecting our values as a country.
 Our higher priorities are funded and lower priorities are not.

-Government spending is broken down into 3 main categories: mandatory spending, discretionary spending and interest on the national debt.
+Federal government spending is broken down into mandatory, discretionary & payment on the national debt.

-Mandatory spending accounts for 12.9% of the GDP and most of the funds are spent on:
+Mandatory spending accounts for about 60% of the total and funds programs such as:

-Discretionary spending accounts for 6.3% of the GDP and most of the funds are spent on:
+Discretionary spending accounts for 32% of the total and funds programs such as:

 - Transportation